juricaKenda/git-templates/README.md

 * naming convention: *feat/branch_name*
 * used when developing a new feature or enhancement which has the potential of a development lifespan longer than a single deployment
 * must adhere to static code check & peer-review (min 2 people)
-* merged with no fast—forward
+* merged with no fast-forward

 ### Bug branches:
 * naming convention: *bug/branch_name*